Home Storegate CLI

 Storegate CLI system requirements

-This document outlines the system requirements for the compiled sgcli (Storegate CLI) application across different platforms. 🌍 General Requirements - Internet Connection: Required for communication with the Storegate Cloud API. - Web Browser: Required for the initial login process (OAuth2 authentication). - Terminal Support: A terminal with ANSI escape code support is required for the Terminal User Interface (TUI). - Storage Permissions: Read/Write access to the user's home directory to store session tokens (.storegate_session.bin). 🍎 macOS - Architectures: Intel (amd64) and Apple Silicon (arm64). - OS Version: macOS 11 (Big Sur) or later recommended. - Features: Uses the system open command to launch the browser for login. 🐧 Linux - Architecture: 64-bit (amd64). - Distributions: Most modern Linux distributions (e.g., Ubuntu, Fedora, Debian). - Dependencies: xdg-open is recommended for automatic browser launching.
+This document outlines the system requirements for the compiled sgcli (Storegate CLI) application across different platforms. 🌍 General Requirements - Applies to business accounts only. - Internet Connection: Required for communication with the Storegate Cloud API. - Web Browser: Required for the initial login process (OAuth2 authentication). - Terminal Support: A terminal with ANSI escape code support is required for the Terminal User Interface (TUI). - Storage Permissions: Read/Write access to the user's home directory to store session tokens (.storegate_session.bin). 🍎 macOS - Architectures: Intel (amd64) and Apple Silicon (arm64). - OS Version: macOS 11 (Big Sur) or later recommended. - Features: Uses the system open command to launch the browser for login. 🐧 Linux - Architecture: 64-bit (amd64). - Distributions: Most modern Linux distributions (e.g., Ubuntu, Fedora, Debian). - Dependencies: xdg-open is recommended for automatic browser launching.
 If missing, the login URL must be opened manually. 🪟 Windows - Architecture: 64-bit (amd64). - OS Version: Windows 10 or Windows 11. - Terminal: Windows Terminal is highly recommended for the best TUI experience. - Features: Uses rundll32 to launch the default web browser for login. 🛠️ Technical Summary The application is compiled as a statically linked binary, meaning it is self-contained and does not require external runtimes like .NET, Java, or Python.
 It has no external library dependencies (DLLs/Shared Objects) beyond what is standard in the operating system.
+Download the application

-Last updated on Mar 02, 2026
+Last updated on Mar 04, 2026